chancesmith/javascript-exercises/level-1.md

 Develeopers do, but they do it in code.

 ## Why?
-- When you buy a set of shelves from IKEA, it comes with insutructions.
+- When you buy a set of shelves from IKEA, it comes with instructions.
-- When you open a brand new 3D-Printer, it comes with insturctions.
+- When you open a brand new 3D-Printer, it comes with instructions.

-The code you create doesn't come with insturctions.
+The code you create doesn't come with instructions.
 You, the programatic architect, have to write the insturctions.
-You know your coding infustruction better than anyone.
+You know your coding layout better than anyone.
 So, you need to write the documentation on your code for the next developer that uses your code.

 In 6 months, your instructions will then help show, even you, how to continue programming.